leninraul/caesar_cipher/README.md

 -caesar_cipher.py contains a set of functions to encrypt and decrypt the story.txt file using the Caesar cipher technique.
 -story.txt contains the the text to be encrypted/decrypted.
 -words.text  contains a set of valid words used to implement the functions.

+Make sure all files are saved in the same directory.